BaffinLee/readline-reverse/README.md

 - ✔︎ Easy to use.
 - ✔︎ Clear source code.
 - ✔︎ Test coverage: 100%.
-- ✔︎ Options for optimized.
+- ✔︎ Options for optimize.
 - ✔︎ Options for security.
+- ✔︎ Supports typescript.

 ## Install